FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ReaVolution.md

 In the same vein, we can set the audio stream of an already created track by right-click on it and going to the menu **"Audio stream::set to"**.
 This can also be done for a selection of tracks.

 If you are working on a session that has not been created with ReaVolution, you still can use the **"Audio stream::set to"** menu.
-It will insert an Audio stream plugin on each selected tracks.
+It will insert an Audio stream plug-in on each selected tracks.

 !> Inserting an Audio Stream plug-in will not be sufficient to display the stream type in the MCP.
 You have to right click on the instance and select "Show embedded UI".